yw326/Circular-Repeats-Postprocessing/README.md

-# MicroDNA_Detection_Post_Process
+## Prerequisites

+You need to have the output index file obtained from https://github.com/yw326/MicroDNA_Detection, as they are required inputs for this program.

+# MicroDNA Detection Result Processing

 The goal of this small python program is to process the result from https://github.com/yw326/MicroDNA_Detection.
-More specifically it
+More specifically it:
+* convert the index file into an array of CircleRepeatPair objects that are easier to process, each of which represents a microDNA reintegration
-* filters out the microDNA pairs that has a tandem repeat percentage above a certain predefined threshold.
+* filters out duplicated microDNA pairs
-* write the results in specified output files.
-* collect general information on the microDNA pairs found: average GC content, length distribution, and percentage of microDNA with microhomology (2 length).
+* collect general information on the microDNA pairs found: average GC content, length distribution, and information about microDNA with microhomology (2 length).

-## Prerequisites

-First, you need to have the output sequence and index files obtained from the MicroDNA_Detection https://github.com/yw326/MicroDNA_Detection, as they are required inputs for this program.

-Second, use tandem repeat finder (TRF) (https://tandem.bu.edu/trf/trf.html) to obtain a masked version of the original sequence used in MicroDNA_Detection (i.e. tandem repeats in the sequence are replaced with letter "N").
-If the original sequence contains letters other than "A", "T", "C", "G", we recommend remove these letters before running TRF.

 ## Command Line Options